|Subscribe | What is RSS|

 Additionally, the park is expecting a very busy summer season.
 Below are some tips to enjoy the park during the busy summer season.

-Plan trips during the mid-week - Yosemite Valley is most popular on a weekends and holidays which can mean traffic congestion.
+Plan trips during the mid-week - Yosemite Valley is most popular on weekends and holidays, which can mean traffic congestion.
 Fewer visitors arrive Monday through Friday.

-Take YARTS - YARTS is the Yosemite Area Regional Transportation System (www.yarts.com).
-YARTS picks up passengers at multiple locations along Highway 140 (from Merced) and along Highway 120 (from Sonora and Mammoth Lakes), and along Highway 41 (beginning in Fresno).
+Take YARTS - YARTS is the Yosemite Area Regional Transportation System.
+YARTS buses pick up passengers at multiple locations along Highway 140 (from Merced), along Highway 120 (from Sonora and Mammoth Lakes), and along Highway 41 (beginning in Fresno).
 YARTS buses provide multiple drop-off locations throughout the park and in Yosemite Valley.
 Once visitors are in Yosemite Valley, they can enjoy the free shuttle throughout the valley or simply walk, to enjoy many of park’s most famous sites and destinations.
+For schedules and more information, please visit www.yarts.com.

 Explore lesser known areas of Yosemite - Yosemite National Park is a big park with a lot of offer.
 Consider visiting other areas outside of Yosemite Valley that are just a beautiful.
 Visitors can explore such areas as Hetch Hetchy and Wawona.